-The Company is in the development stage, having only recently begun limited revenue-generating activities, and is devoting substantially all of its efforts toward technology research and development and to obtaining initial customers.
-The Company has primarily financed operations through private placements of equity and debt securities and the Company's Initial Public Offering (the "IPO") which was consummated on August 10, 2016, its underwritten public offering of common stock consummated on October 15, 2018, a registered direct offering of common stock consummated on May 30, 2019, and its underwritten public offering of common stock consummated on May 15, 2020.
+The Company is in the development stage, having only recently begun limited revenue-generating activities, and is devoting substantially all of its efforts toward technology research and development and to commercially licensing its technology to designers and manufacturers of integrated circuits.
+The Company has primarily financed operations through private placements of equity and debt securities, the Company's Initial Public Offering (the "IPO") which was consummated on August 10, 2016, and subsequent public offerings of its common stock.